Skip to main content

 Edit your Teamspace

-If you are the owner of a teamspace you can change the name, description, and members of a teamspace through the Settings in the teamspace.
+If you are the owner of a Teamspace you can change the name, description, and members of the Teamspace through the Settings.
 You can edit the user access levels here too (see above).

-1. Directly from the teamspace, by clicking the arrow next to "New".
+Directly from the Teamspace by clicking the arrow next to "New".
 Choose "Import content" and move whichever courses you would like.
-This option suits well when wanting to bulk import content you have access to into the teamspace.
+This option suits well when wanting to bulk import content you have access to into the Teamspace.

-2. From the editor view of content via the 3 dot-menu and "Move"
+From the editor view of content via the 3 dot-menu in the top right, select "Move" and choose the Teamspace you want to locate the course in.

-💡 Note!
-Content can only belong to one teamspace at a time.
-Meaning, if you from the dropdown move content to one teamspace from another, it will disappear from the first one.
+💡 Keep in mind that content can only belong to one Teamspace at a time.
+Meaning, if you move content to one Teamspace from another, it will disappear from the first one.
 You will get a confirmation question on this which you will have to accept before confirming the move of the content.

 Who can move content?